-Quinta Monroy is a social housing project in Iquique, Chile by Elemental.
-The Chilean Government asked them to design housing for families for only $7500 USD per family.
-This money had to cover the costs of terrain, urban planning and architecture.
-In order to make the best possible use of space, they created denser, 35 m2 units, that could be expanded over time by the households to 72 m2, both vertically and horizontally, without overcrowding.
-The structure and facilities (such as bathroom and kitchen) were designed in consideration of this future expansion.
+Quinta Monroy is a social housing project in Iquique, Chile, by Elemental.
+The Chilean Government asked them to design housing for families for only 7,500 USD per family.
+This money had to cover the costs of terrain, urban planning, and architecture.
+To make the best possible use of space, they created denser, 35 m2 units that could be expanded over time by the households to 72 m2, vertically and horizontally, without overcrowding.
+The structure and facilities (such as bathroom and kitchen) were designed to consider this future expansion.

 Elemental and Chile Barrio

 Other social housing and incremental building schemes such as the Sustainable Incremental Construction Unit (SICU).

 Goal 11: Sustainable Cities and Communities

 93 households in the center of Iquique, Chile.

 The main structure is built from reinforced concrete, and the materials used for incremental expansion are at the discretion of the households.

 Building designs are usually under architectural copyright.
 Elemental made their designs open source for a few years, but their website is currently unavailable (checked July 2021).